qkost/raiders-of-the-lost-dice/Magic Items/Vestiges of Divergence/Honor's Last Stand.md

 Centuries pass, and the shield's journey through the hands of time is fraught with greed and betrayal, passing from looter to merchant, stolen and sold, until it finds its rest in the hands of the Barbed Ruin.

 Your vision shifts, transporting you to the City of Brass, a marvel of the Plane of Fire.
-Its towering edifices and sweeping minarets, all crafted from gleaming hot brass.
-Here, among the grandeur of efreet and the crossroads of worlds, lies the mansion of the Barbed Ruin, a stronghold of luxury and power, its halls patrolled by devils, its rooms guarded by efreeti.
+Its towering edifices and sweeping minarets, all crafted from gleaming heated brass.
+Here, among the grandeur of the efreet, a crossroad of the planes, lies the mansion/summer home of the Barbed Ruin, a stronghold of luxury and power, its halls patrolled by devils and other thralls.

 Within this mansion, in an office that drips with wealth and authority, the shield—Honor's Last Stand—hangs upon the wall, a trophy of conquest, its surface still echoing with the courage and sacrifice of its fallen wielder.

 Standing before it, in military regalia adorned with the medals of countless victories, is the Barbed Ruin himself.
-With purple skin and bat-like wings, he exudes a command of the battlefield that belies the ceremonial nature of his rapier.
-Yet, even he cannot deny the silent call of the shield, a beckoning to those whose hearts are brave enough to bear its weight and legacy.
+With purple skin and bat-like wings, he wields a rapier infused with infernal runes.

 As the vision fades, leaving the echoes of battle in its wake, the path forward is clear: to claim Honor's Last Stand is not just to wield a weapon of immense power, but to carry on the legacy of a champion who stood valiant against the darkness, a beacon of hope and defiance in a world that teeters on the brink of despair.